When should you consider applying in a Provincial Nominee Program as an Express Entry Applicant?

 Apart from this, the express entry streams of the various Provincial Nominee Programs (PNPs) also kept the federal express entry system in news since the beginning of the New Year 2017.

-Is every Applicant in Express Entry received ITA this year with reduced Qualifying Marks?
+Is every Applicant for Express Entry received ITA this year with reduced Qualifying Marks?

 Despite the positive results of Express entry system this year, is every applicant received the ITA (Invitation to Apply) for permanent residency from the IRCC?
 Well, certainly not.
 There are hundreds of applicants registered in express entry, which are still waiting for their turn.
 So, what is the option left for such applicants?
 The Provincial Nominee Program (PNP) is a crucial option to consider apart from the Express entry System.
 However, the big time question here is,